Last Updated: June 1, 2023

 15.6.
 Force Majeure.
 Any failure of or delay in the performance of any duties or obligations of either party (except the payment of money owed) will not be considered a breach of this Agreement if such delay is caused by an act of government, act of God, act of war, acts of terrorism, riot, labor dispute, strike, shortage of materials, natural disaster, fire, earthquake, pandemic, epidemic, flood, failure of internet service providers, failure of utility or telecommunications providers, failure denial of service attacks, failure of suppliers or service providers, or any other event beyond the reasonable control of such party, provided that such party uses reasonable efforts, under the circumstances, to notify the other party of the cause of such delay and to resume performance as soon as commercially practicable.

 15.8.
 No Third Party Beneficiaries.
 The Agreement is intended for the sole and exclusive benefit of the signatories and is not intended to benefit any third party.
-Only the parties to the Agreement may enforce it.
+Only the parties to the Agreement may enforce it (including any Affiliate of Customer who enters into a Statement of Work or Order Form).

 15.9.
 Independent Contractors.
 The parties to the Agreement are independent contractors.
 There is no relationship of partnership, joint venture, employment, franchise or agency created hereby between the parties.
 Neither party will have the power to bind the other or incur obligations on the other party’s behalf without the other party’s prior written consent